372groupproject/milestones-team18-yuniaohu-yanzhaoli/README.txt

 open the p3.variable file by compiler click on the white triangle. input variable in to the command line to print the result

-open the p3.word file by compiler click on the white triangle. input myword in to the command line to print  the result.
+open the p3.word file by compiler by compiler(FSMlogo). input myword in to the command line to print  the result.

-open the p3.word file by compiler(MSWlog).
+open the p3.feature.lgo file by compiler(MSWlog).
 input amicable_numbers and min number and max number in to the command line to print  the result and the time to get the result.